KikiBerg/urban-biodiversity-platform/README.md

 - Identifying the connections among various tables at the initial stages contributes to time efficiency.
 - These diagrams offer a structured representation of the system's data tables, their respective fields, and the interactions among the tables.

-Here's the diagram for Urban Biodiversity Platform project:
+Here's the diagram for the Urban Biodiversity Platform project:

 ```mermaid
 erDiagram